awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 4. Choose **Edit template in designer** then click **View in Designer**
 ![Images/update_in_designer.png](/Cost/300_Optimization_Data_Collection/Images/update_in_designer.png)

 5. In the template box copy your module code and past at the bottom of the template.
-When using Designer we recommend reverse tabbing the code to the left then doing the tabs manually to format the data as seen in the picture below yourself.
+When using Designer we recommend deleting the first space of the first line of the module.
 This will help with formatting the code all in the same style.
 Then **Click** the upload button on the top left hand corner.

 ![Images/designer_view.png](/Cost/300_Optimization_Data_Collection/Images/designer_view.png)

 6. This will take you back to the upload section.
 Click **Next** and follow the same process you did on the initial setup.
 ![Images/Update_stack.png](/Cost/300_Optimization_Data_Collection/Images/Update_stack.png)
-{{% /expand%}}

-### How to Update IAM Policies in OptimizationManagementDataRoleStack
-{{%expand "How to Update IAM Policies in OptimizationManagementDataRoleStack" %}}
 ### How to Update IAM Policies in OptimizationManagementDataRoleStack
 The IAM Roles created in the previous section need to be updated with the relevant permissions.